 options simultaneously because the barrier to many new technologies arises

 CEAL's Research Associates

 Ronald C.C.
-Cuming, Professor Law, University of Saskatchewan
+Cuming, Professor Law,

 Fernando Cantuarias Salaverry, Dean of the Law School, Universidad Peruana de Ciencias Aplicadas

 Alejandro Garro, Professor of Law, Columbia University

 Roberto A. Muguillo, Mascheroni, Couso & Muguillo, Buenos Aires

 Nuria de la Pena, Attorney, Washington, DC (Director of Legal Operations and Acting President)

 Peter A. Winship, Professor of Law, Southern Methodist University

 and its Associates have completed projects in these countries: Argentina,